nvashish123/amplify-notes-initial/README.md

 ```

-Now, you should be able to add and see notes form the UI, coming form the AppSync API.
+Now, you should be able to add and see notes from the UI, coming from the AppSync API.
 DynamoDB table should have all the notes.